Gender equality in the technology industry: Statistics

 In 1970, 13.6% of U.S. computer science and information science bachelor's degrees were awarded to women.
 By 1984, that number rose to 37.1%.
 In 2011, however, this percentage hit its nadir after two and a half decades of consistent decline, with only 17.6% of undergraduate computer science degrees going to women.
 From 2007 to 2015, this number remained relatively similar, ranging from 17.6 to 18.2%.
 In 2018 and 2019, the last years with comprehensive data available from the US government, 19% and 20% of U.S. computer and information science degrees were awarded to women respectively.

 In May 2014, Google posted on its official blog that only 30 percent of its employees globally were women, acknowledging the diversity gap within its workforce.

-In January 2015, the New York Times reported that "the largest technology companies have released reports showing that only 30% of their employees are women", with the percentage of technical employees being even lower.
+In January 2015, The New York Times reported that "the largest technology companies have released reports showing that only 30% of their employees are women", with the percentage of technical employees being even lower.

 A Fortune magazine review of data available for the 92 US-based venture capital firms which had raised "at least one fund of $200 million or more" between 2009 and 2014 found "only 17 had even one senior female partner", and only 4.2% of "partner level VCs" were female, highlighting gender inequity in leadership roles.

 An Open Diversity Data website has been created to provide transparent access to diversity data for specific companies, aiming to promote accountability.

 Only 11% of Silicon Valley executives and about 20% of software developers are women.
 At Google, only 18% of technical employees are women, a statistic the company has been struggling to improve.
 On Forbes' 2015 Top Tech Investors list, of 100 investors, five were women.
 Women in technology earn significantly less than men, with men earning up to 61% more than their female colleagues in equivalent positions.
 "Bias against women in tech is pervasive", according to an October 2014 op-ed in The New York Times, underlining the systemic barriers women face.

 A 2015 survey entitled "The Elephant in the Valley" conducted a comprehensive survey of two hundred senior-level women in Silicon Valley.
 84% of participants reported being told they were "too aggressive" in the office, and 66% stated that they were excluded from important events purely due to their gender.
 In addition, 60% of women revealed that they received unwanted sexual advances in their respective workplaces – the majority of which came from a superior.
 Almost 40% did not report the incidents out of fear of retaliation or potential career consequences.

 The New York Times obtained a copy of Google's Salary Spreadsheet in 2014, which depicts each employee's salary and bonus information.
 This spreadsheet reported that at Google, women receive lower salaries than their male counterparts for five out of the six job titles listed.

+A United Nations report predicts that females will likely bear the brunt of future layoffs in technological fields.